 At the top they could see them.
 The group with the station wagon was still at the diner.
-They were breaking into the parked car now and searching around the back.
+Two of them were breaking into the parked car now and searching around the back.
 It was obvious that they were angry.

 One was gesturing up the road, toward the way they had gone.
-No food or water.
-They just knew the goods were on his truck and they weren't far off.
+Apparently, the fact that they'd just been attacked by men in trucks hadn't fazed them.
+They just knew the goods were on Mac's truck and they weren't far off.

 "They are going to come," Mac said.
 He felt resigned to the task.
 Knew what it would mean if they came this way.
 Hard to miss his tire tracks in the fresh ash covered roads.